 —Chief diversity officer, health system

 Some interviewed executives discussed how their top leaders identified the problem years ago and decided to take action then.
-Others discussed how through the use of data, compelling stories, and focusing on today’s pandemic and social justice movement, leaders recognized the problem and made health equity a priority.
+Others discussed how through the use of data, compelling stories, and focusing on today’s pandemic and social justice movement, leaders recognised the problem and made health equity a priority.
 All agreed that efforts could not move forward without support from the top.

-Sustain efforts.A mix of governance levers could help create accountability within an organization.
+Sustain efforts.A mix of governance levers could help create accountability within an organisation.
 Many executives noted that if equity is separate, or on the margins, the commitment—both in terms of leadership and financing—will go away when times get tough.
 Others discussed how measuring progress could create some level of accountability and staying power for the initiatives.
 For example, tying equity to quality could help ensure that health equity remains a priority for the CEO, board, and other top leaders.
-Measuring progress could also help embed measures of equity into organizations’ internal scorecards, including quality measures, to keep progress visible.
+Measuring progress could also help embed measures of equity into organisations’ internal scorecards, including quality measures, to keep progress visible.
 Hospitals will always be accountable for quality, but embedding equity training into certifications makes it a core business requirement.
 Some executives also discussed tying performance reviews and compensation (of leaders and physicians) to metrics on health equity to help ensure accountability on all levels.

 “When equity IS our culture, just the way we do business, and NOT a special set of circumstances … that is how to keep it as essential … and our culture should bleed out of our walls—to members, regulators, partners, and others … that is when you see the groundswell.”